ansonyao/githubEmojiReactions/README.md

 # What
 A python program to count the emoji reactions in any github repo on issues and issue comments.
+It is based on queries on the GraphQL Github API V4.

 # Why
 For emojis! 👍 👎 😄 😕 ❤️ 🎉